kdm9/2016-bodega-gbs/text/KDM_GBS-background-workflow.rst

 had issues with the two-dye chemistry).
 For a more detail description of the protocol, please see the paper describing the protocol [ElshireGBS]_.

+<++> DIAGRAM FROM ELSHIRE PAPER

 An important and common modification to the original protocol is the use of combinatorial adaptors.
 This involves using modified adaptors such that the forward and reverse reads contain independent short nucleotide sequences that identify the sample.
 The Borevitz lab (and others) use barcodes of differing length, which avoids nucleotide imbalance that would occur if all reads contained the restriction site at the same position.
-Nucleotide imbalance causes the Illumina base-calling algorithms to fail.
+Nucleotide imbalance causes the Illumina base-calling algorithms to fail [some students may need this idea explained / expanded]

 GBS data overview